neranjan007/GBS_Identification_and_Typing/README.md

 }
 ```

-The pipeline expects the input files to have the nomal file names produce by miseq instrument.
+The pipeline expects the input files to have the standard file names produce by miseq instrument.

 eg:  `${samplename}_S6_L001_R1_001.fastq.gz`